GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/troubleshooting.md

 A common symptom of your certificate failing to be provisioned is SSL errors like `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` when you try to access the Kubeflow https endpoint.

-To troubleshoot check the status of your GKE managed certificate
+To troubleshoot check the status of your Google Kubernetes Engine managed certificate

 ```
 kubectl -n istio-system describe managedcertificate